rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

  2) contactDisplayImage: 'PASS_YOUR_FUNCTION_NAME_HERE'  //Type - FUNCTION (optional)
   Function should return USER_IMAGE_URL by taking USERID as a input parameter.
 Example given in Step 6
  3) onInit : 'PASS_YOUR_FUNCTION_NAME_HERE'  // TYPE - FUNCTION
   Callback function which execute after plugin initialize.
-You can write your code inside this function which you want to execute       on plugin initialize.
+You can write your logic inside this function which you want to execute after plugin initialized.
 Example given in Step 7
 ```